mosip/inji-certify/docs/Rendering-Template.md

         }]
     }
 ```

+**IMPORTANT:** ${_renderMethodSVGdigest} is a system variable populated by Certify when mosip.certify.data-provider-plugin.rendering-template-id is configured.
+If this property is not set, replace with the hardcoded digest of your template. (see https://w3c-ccg.github.io/vc-render-method/ for digest generation)

-# Note: This template is converted into base64 encoded string and then stored as `vcTemplate` column in the `credential_config` table.
+**Note**: This template is converted into base64 encoded string and then stored as `vcTemplate` column in the `credential_config` table.

 ```mermaid
 sequenceDiagram